elizabethfuentes12/my_post/my_blogs/tutorial/build-your-own-knowledge-base-with-multilingual-Q&A-powered-by-generative-AI/index.md

 Organizations often accumulate a wide range of documents, including project documentation, manuals, tenders, Salesforce data, code repositories, and more.
 When searching through this vast amount of information, it can be a tedious process of locating the specific document and then conducting the search within it.
 Once you find the desired document, it may be lengthy, and you might prefer a summary of its content.

-While web applications are available for summarization, using them could mean sharing your organization's sensitive information with the public: 🚨DANGER🚨.
+While web applications are available for summarize, using them could mean sharing your organization's sensitive information: 🚨DANGER🚨.

 Join me in this blog as I guide you through the process of building a comprehensive knowledge base using multiple sources.
-With this knowledge base you can seek answers to your queries and receive concise summaries along with links for further deeper.
+With this knowledge base you can seek answers to your queries and receive concise summaries along with links for further study.
 To ensure accessibility, we will facilitate this process through a convenient question-and-answer format available in any language.

 We will build it in two parts: